innowatio/iwwa-kinesis-collection/README.md

 #lkd-collection

-Implement collections in a lkd stack (Lambda, Kinesis, DynamoDB).
+Implement collections in an lk stack (Lambda, Kinesis).

 ## How it works

-The library implements two lambda functions: a producer and a consumer.
+The library allows creating a collection object which has attached three (for now) lambda functions:

-The producer is invoked by API Gateway, and its job is to publish collection-related events into a Kinesis Stream.
-The consumer is invoked by Kinesis, and its job is to build a materialized view of the collection into DynamoDB, taking as source the collection-related events created by the producer.
+- `jsonRpcToKinesis`: takes events shaped like a JSON Rpc call and maps them to kinesis events

+- `kinesisToDynamodb`: takes kinesis events and projects them into a dynamodb table

+- `kinesisToMongodb`: takes kinesis events and projects them into a mongodb collection

 ![Flow](./docs/flow.png)